Can India's privatization push revive its economy? | DW | 02.12.2021

 But Patnaik argues that from a macroeconomic standpoint, privatizing an asset is the same as a fiscal deficit.

-"Handing over a public enterprise means putting equity into the hands of a private buyer," he explained.
+"Handing over a public enterprise means putting equity into the hands of a private buyer," he said.

 "Fiscal deficit means putting bonds into the hands of a private buyer.
 The macroeconomic consequences of the two are exactly the same."